sachinvarma/EasyLocation/README.md

       @Override
       public void onClick(View v) {

-        // new EasyLocationInit(context, timeInterval , fastestTimeInterval, runAsBackgroundService);\n
+        // new EasyLocationInit(context, timeInterval , fastestTimeInterval, runAsBackgroundService);

         //timeInterval -> setInterval(long)(inMilliSeconds) means - set the interval in which you want to get locations.
         //fastestTimeInterval -> setFastestInterval(long)(inMilliSeconds) means - if a location is available sooner you can get it.
         //(i.e. another app is using the location services).
         //runAsBackgroundService = True (Service will run in Background and updates Frequently(according to the timeInterval and        fastestTimeInterval))
         //runAsBackgroundService = False (Service will getDestroyed after a successful location update ) new EasyLocationInit(MainActivity.this, 3000, 3000,false);
       }